GiantLuigi4/TingedLights/README.md

 This allows lights to properly be obstructed by walls instead of either having light go through, or having colors go through

 In the future, when I have a more custom lighting engine, This would also allow me to have glass tint the light color

+## A place to talk
+I have a [discord server](https://discord.gg/qFEBSsm), in which my mods are discussed